j-angnoe/code-walkthrough-compiler/src/advanced-subjects.md

     }
 ```

-@todo Only include a document once.
-@todo Only open documents that are part of the repository.
 @todo error handling: Dont die when a file cannot be read.
-@todo Images (like images, should be skipped)

 Now we where faced with a different challenge.
 Extract blocks must send
 a signal when its done reading the file.
 But now, done means done including